Medical Policy: 09.03.02

 and medical literature becomes available.

 Orthoptics, also known as vision training or vision therapy, is a technique of eye exercises intended to improve or correct diagnosed visual dysfunctions.
-Orthoptic training is usually prescribed by an ophthalmologist, optometrist or orthoptists.
+Orthoptic training is usually prescribed by an ophthalmologist, optometrist or orthoptists (health professional uniquely trained to evaluate and manage childhood and adult eye movement abnormalities).

-Orthoptic training/vision therapy is often requested for individuals with the following visual dysfunctions:
+Orthoptic training/vision therapy has been proposed for individuals with the following visual dysfunctions:

 - Accommodative disorders-focusing problems